sudar/Arduino-Makefile/README.md

 ## Notes from Sudar

 The following are the list of changes that I have made or merged in this fork.
-Hopefully it gets into mjoldfield repo one day :)
+Hopefully it gets into mjoldfield repo and ultimately into Ubuntu package one day :)

 ### 0.9.1 06.vi.2012

 - Corrected the ubuntu package names
 - Prevent the *file-not-found* error if the depends.mk file is not needed
 - Delete the build-cli folder as well while doing make clean
 - Added support for compiling .pde files in Arduino 1.0 environment
 - Replaced = with += in CPPFLAGS assignment so that we can set CPPFLAGS per sketch if needed
 - Changed AVRDUDE_CONF so it can be defined in per-project makefile (https://github.com/WizenedEE)
 - Cleaner way to delete the build-cli directory when make clean is invoked
 - The package name in Debian and Ubuntu is arduino-mk (https://github.com/maqifrnswa)

+### 0.9.2 06.vi.2012

+- Allow user to choose source files (LOCAL_*_SRCS flags) (https://github.com/Gaftech)
+- Modified 'make size' behaviour: using --mcu option and targeting .elf file instead of .hex file.(https://github.com/Gaftech)